 Formal Men's Attire

-When it comes to formal funerals men have it kind of easy.
+When it comes to formal funerals men have it easier than women.
 A black suit is necessary if you were close to or an immediate family member of the deceased.
 Otherwise, you can wear a dark charcoal or navy suit.
 Wear either a solid white, charcoal, navy or black dress shirt depending on your suit; no other colors will do here.
 Choose a solid black tie to complete the outfit if you were close to the deceased.
 Otherwise, you can wear a charcoal or navy tie.

 Footwear for a Formal Funeral

-Socks should be solid in color and the same goes for shoes.
+Socks should be a solid color and the same goes for shoes.
 Your shoes should be clean, shiny, and as formal as it gets.